N-Nieto/QC/README.md

 ## There are two main ways to run the classification

-### For single site, the data is loaded, sampled, and splited in train/test folds using a 5 Repetitions 5 Folds cross validation
+### For a single site, the data is loaded, sampled, and split in train/test folds using a 5 Repetitions 5 Folds cross-validation

 For high and low high QC, you should run
 ```
 python code/sex_classicitation/sex_classification_single_site.py
 ```

 For random QC, the script is repeated N=20 times.
-You can set this values on the script and then run
+You can set these values on the script and then run
 ```
 python code/statistics/sex_classification_single_site_randomQ_repeated.py
 ```